readthedocs/sphinx-hoverxref/docs/configuration.rst

 .. confval:: hoverxref_type

    Description: How to display the embedded content.
-As a Tooltip or as a Modal dialogue
+As a Tooltip or as a Modal dialogue.

    Default: ``tooltip``

    Options: ``tooltip`` or ``modal``

-   Type: string

-.. confval:: hoverxref_project

-   Description: Read the Docs project slug

-   Default: It defaults to ``READTHEDOCS_PROJECT`` environment variable

-   Type: string

-.. confval:: hoverxref_version

-   Description: Read the Docs version slug

-   Default: It defaults to ``READTHEDOCS_VERSION`` environment variable

    Type: string